rivallapp/coding-challenge/webserver/README.md

 <br />

-This is good starting point to begin your Divvy homework assignment.
+This is good starting point to begin your Volo homework assignment.